 Antibodies

-A blood test (anti-acetylcholine receptor (AChR) antibody test) can reveal the presence of abnormal antibodies that disrupt the receptor sites where nerve impulses signal muscles to move.
+A blood test (anti-acetylcholine receptor (AChR) antibody test) can reveal the presence of antibodies that may disrupt the receptor sites where nerve impulses signal muscles to move.

 A blood test for muscle-specific tyrosine kinase (MuSK) antibodies is also available.